Learning to read music is a difficult task but this new approach has been proven to work very well because it is so pictorial and enjoyable.

-How is this book structured?
+How this book is structured

 Section One - Introductory Information: treble and bass clefs, the piano note names, sharps, flats and note values.

-Revision and gentle assessment tasks are included.
-The paper in the workbook is colouring-in friendly.
+Revision and assessment tasks are included.